 - What caught your attention from the video?
-What made that fact, idea, or example meaningful to you? - Young children typically begin developing a sense of self around 18 months.
-As caregivers, teachers can support their development early on by learning about and embracing children's cultural identities. - o With what culture(s) does each child and family you serve/work with identify? - O What do you already know about the cultures represented in your classroom community? - O What would you like to learn more about?
+What made that fact, idea, or example meaningful to you? - Teachers can support children's sense of self by learning about and embracing children's cultural identities. - O With what culture(s) does each child and family you serve/work with identify? - O What do you already know about the cultures represented in your classroom community? - O What would you like to learn more about?
 How will you do that? - In the video, Carol Brunson Day mentions how powerful it is for teachers to think about children's "potential."
 However, she says, "too often, teachers see children as lacking when they are coming from a variety of cultural groups." - O How often do you focus on what children in your classroom are "lacking" rather than on their interests or assets?
 Why do you think this happens? - Are there certain children for whom you focus more on what they are "lacking?"
-Are there any patterns in who these children are (e.g., English language learners, children with disabilities, children of color)? - o Put yourself in those children's shoes.
+Are there any patterns in who these children are (e.g., English language learners, children with disabilities, children of color)? - Put yourself in those children's shoes.
 How would you feel if your teacher was constantly focusing on what you're "lacking" or "missing?"
-How would that impact the view your view of yourself? - Carol Brunson Day also explains the importance of consistency and continuity between home and school for children's learning and their development of sense of self.
-Teachers can smooth that transition while embracing children's cultural identities with strong family engagement. - How does providing continuity between a child's home culture and school life support their development of sense of self? - Identify one specific way you could foster continuity for children in your class.
-What resources or supports do you need to put this idea into action? - How can you partner with families to promote children's sense of self?
+How would that impact the view your view of yourself? - Carol Brunson Day also explains the importance of consistency and continuity between home and school for children's learning.
+Teachers can smooth that transition while embracing children's cultural identities with strong family engagement. - How does providing continuity between a child's home culture and school life support their development of sense of self? - o Identify one specific way you could foster continuity for children in your class.
+What resources or supports do you need to put this idea into action? - O How can you involve families in promoting children's sense of self?